PhDJsandboxaq/draft-joseph-batch-signatures/draft-joseph-tls-batch-signatures.md

 This severely impacts the ability of systems to scale and inhibits their migration to PQC, especially in higher-throughput settings.

+## Scope {#scope}

+This document describes a construction for batch signatures based upon a Merkle tree design.
+The total signature consists of a signature of the root of the Merkle tree, as well as the sibling path of the individual message.
+We discuss the applicability of such signatures to various protocols, but only at a high level.
+The document describes a scheme which enables smaller signatures than outlined in {{BEN20}} by relying not on hash collision resistance, but instead on target collision resistance, however for the security proofs the reader should see {{AABBHHJM23}}.

 # Preliminaries {#Preliminaries}

 ## Signatures {#Preliminaries-signatures}